PrisonTeam/Prison/knownissues_v3.2.x.md

 ## tag v3.2.1-alpha.3 - 2020-02-18

+* **Prison v3.2.0 (and older) has limited Placeholder Support**

+Prison v3.2.0 only has one chat placeholder and it is {PRISON_RANK}, which must be in all uppercase.

+The only Prison integrations supported with this version are PlaceholderAPI and MVdWPlaceholder.

+The placeholders supported by PlaceholderAPI are prison_rank, prison_rankup_cost, and prison_rankup_rank.
+Supported case is unknown, so use lowercase.

+The actual placeholders for MVdWPlaceholder is actually unknown, but may be the same as listed for PlaceholderAPI, but I cannot confirm it.

+* **Prison v3.2.1 Placeholder Support**

+The best way to find the available placeholders is to use the command **/prison version**.
+Keep in mind that any placeholder that ends with **minename** will be expanded for each mine, substituting the mine name for the suffix **minename**.
+For example, if there are 30 mines, then Prison will register 30 placeholders for each listed placeholder under **/prison version**.

+The placeholders will be registered as shown, in lowercase.
+They actually are case insensitive, but since they are registered in lowercase, the various placeholder APIs may only recognize lowercase entries.

+Prison's Ranks has a chat handler that now supports all placeholders.

+Support for PlaceholderAPI is through the prefix of "prison", of which it will route all placeholders with prefixes of "prison" through prison.
+When PlaceholderAPI makes calls to Prison, it strips the prefix.
+Therefore, Prison's placeholders will respond to the full placeholder, or the the placeholder minus the prefix.
+The list of all existing placeholders within Prison are not pre-registered.

+The MVdWPlaceholder api requires all placeholders be registered.

 * **Some block types may not work for 1.15.x**
 Since prison is not currently using the correct block names for 1.15.x, some block types may not work.
 Prison is still using magic numbers for the